Inder-rana/Course_projects/README.md

-# course_projects
+# Course_projects
-Course projects that I have worked on.
+Data analytics course projects that I have worked on.